-Chop veggies to relish consistency (1/4 inch dice, a food processor works fine), put in a big “nonreactive” (non-aluminum) bowl, add salt, blend, cover & refrigerate 24 hours.
+Chop the veggies to relish consistency (1/4 inch dice, a food processor works fine), put in a big “non-reactive” (non-aluminium) bowl, add salt, blend, cover and refrigerate for 24 hours.

-Drain, wash moderately w/ cold H2O (i.e. get a lot of the salt off but you don’t have to go crazy), squeeze out excess water.
+Drain, wash moderately, with cold H2O (in other words, get a lot of the salt off but you don’t have to go crazy), squeeze out excess water.
 Blend remaining ingredients in a pot, cook until sugars have dissolved.

-Add squeezed veggies and bring to a boil, then simmer at a good clip, stirring, for about 10 minutes until the peppers have changed color.
+Add squeezed veggies and bring to a boil, then simmer at a good clip, stirring, for about ten minutes, until the peppers have changed color.

-Divide among clean 1/2 pint canning jars, leave 1/4 inch of head space.
-Seal, boil 15 minutes in water bath.
-Cool & store at least two weeks to allow flavors to develop.
+Divide among clean 1/2 pint canning jars, leave a 1/4 inch of head space.
+Seal, boil 15 minutes in a water bath.
+Cool and store for at least two weeks to allow flavors to develop.

-It does not have the Ritter name on the label, but green tomato relish is still available as an Amish style condiment so next time, I will be sure to pick up a few jars at the General Store and try the recipe with the real thing – just to taste the difference green tomato relish makes to the overall flavor of Beef Barbecue.
+As an Amish style condiment, so the next time, I will be sure to pick up a few jars at the General Store and try preparing the recipe with the real thing – just to taste the difference green tomato relish makes in the overall flavor of Beef Barbecue.

-Turns out there are quite a few variations on the tomato based relish.
-There is a southern style, one made in Tennessee and no doubt, many homemade varieties including the wonderful recipe posted above.
+There are quite a few variations of tomato based relish.
+There is one in North Carolina, one made in Tennessee and no doubt, many homemade variations including the wonderful recipe posted above.

-Unfortunately, we will never know the exact recipe or even all the ingredients that made Ritter’s THE brand…other than this particular brand had its origins in Pennsylvania.
-In the same location the family called home.
-What a surprise.
+Unfortunately, we will never know the exact recipe or even all the ingredients that made Ritter® THE brand of relish other than the fact that this relish has its origins in the Southeastern corner of Pennsylvania.
+In the same corner of the state the family called home.
+What a surprise!